Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 If a student lives in Wales and travels to study at an English institution, they should approach their home local authority to make an application for Welsh EMA.

 Students may also apply to their English institution for help from the 16 to 19 Bursary Fund discretionary bursary, but are not eligible for a bursary for vulnerable groups.
-Institutions should consider any support the students is receiving from Wales before making any bursary award.
+Institutions should consider any support the student is receiving from Wales before making any bursary award.

 All students living in England and travelling to Wales to study who meet the criteria for a bursary for vulnerable groups are eligible to apply for one if they have a financial need.
 They should approach their home local authority in England to make an application.